Looking to take your Instagram strategy to the next level? Then start with your analytics.

 If you’ve noticed a decline or a low uptake on that link, think about updating the content around your bio.
 Even a simple one-line pitch on what a reader can expect to find at that link, like “shop the whole collection,” or “click for free shipping” could encourage people to click through.

 For example, Adobe Photoshop’s Instagram bio is regularly updated with a fresh new link.
 And each time, the content is reviewed to give readers a quick teaser of what they’ll learn or experience when they click the link.

 Want to get more from that single bio link?
 Be sure to check out Lyn’s post on Instagram bio link tools.

 Wrapping it up

-Whatever your Instagram goals for 2019, your content and marketing strategy can be greatly enhanced by tracking your analytics.
+Whatever your Instagram goals are, your content and marketing strategy can be greatly enhanced by tracking your analytics.

 So before you launch your next quarter’s, or even next week’s content, spend a little time reviewing and tracking your Instagram metrics and you’ll soon see the results!